English to Tamil Online Typing

 Kamba Ramayanam’, a Tamil epic that took inspiration from the original Ramayana (written in Sanskrit) was also written during this time.

 3. Modern Tamil – This period came into existence in 1600 and is still being in the present time.
 It evolved as a result of interaction between Dravidians and Indo-Aryans which sanskritized the language further.
 Plus, the Dravidians were in contact with the Europeans for the purpose of trade.
 This brought more foreign elements into Tamil.
 There was a noticeable change in the shape of the Tamil alphabets as well.

 Later in the 20th century, Tamil purists started a movement with an aim to get rid of all the foreign elements in order to retain the authenticity of proto-Tamil.

 A common notion held by many of us is that Sanskrit is the only ancient language of the Indian sub-continent.
+You may also like our Punjabi keyboard.
 But we now know that Tamil is equally antique.
 In fact, it has also been declared as a ‘classical’ language by UNESCO on the basis that the language is ancient, original, and has a massive collection of archaic literary works.

 Unlike Sanskrit, Tamil has maintained a continuum in its literary tradition, beating other Dravidian languages like Malayalam, Kannada, and Telugu.
 This continuation can be seen evidently in poems, inscriptions, and religious texts.
 Though there maybe some changes in the grammar and terminology, the core structure remains the same.